CamiloPenagos99/Rabbitmqtest/ParcialPenagosDuque/Informe.md

-# Parcial 1: Sistemas Distribuido
+# Parcial 1: Sistemas Distribuidos

 -  Camilo Penagos A00301416
 -  Cristian Duque A00301448